DRAGONSTRIKE/mywebsite/content/post/ismar24/index.md

 layout: activity
 ---

-Presented research and networked with XR researchers at the IEEE ISMAR 2024 Conference in Seattle.
+Demo "Fiery Hands" at the IEEE ISMAR 2024 Conference in Seattle.